Implant Placement Planning and Surgical Guide Design

 Westbury, New York

-Restorative dentistry was completed by Robert Berg, DMD, a professor of prosthodontics and occlusion in the Department of Prosthodontics and Restorative Dentistry at New York University College of Dentistry.
+Restorative dentistry was completed by Robert Berg, DMD, a private practitioner in New York City.
 Implant placement was completed by Jay Neugarten, DDS, MD, an oral and maxillofacial surgical member of the craniofacial team at New York Hospital Cornell-Weill Medical Center.